Updated on July 17th, 2020

 Addiction recovery is as much about physical abstinence as it is about making positive mental and behavioral changes.
 The way we think impacts the way we behave, so naturally, therapy and counseling are an important aspect of addiction treatment in rehab and the recovery process.

-The Importance of Therapy for Drug and Alcohol Addiction
+What Is the Importance of Therapy for Drug and Alcohol Addiction?

 Using behavioral therapies for drug and alcohol addiction has many benefits and studies show certain types of therapies are effective for helping people overcome their drug addiction.1 Here’s why:

 - Therapy engages people in substance abuse treatment.

 - Therapy provides incentives for people to remain sober.

 - Therapy modifies peoples’ attitudes and behaviors toward drug abuse.

 - Therapy increases life skills and teaches people how to manage stress, triggers, and high-risk situations in recovery.

 Even if a client isn’t voluntarily going to treatment, therapy can help break down an individual’s resistance to treatment and open up the opportunity for recovery.
 There is no single effective cure for addiction, but the National Institute on Drug Abuse (NIDA) supports the notion that behavioral therapy and counseling is an essential part of the recovery process, although there are many other treatment modalities that can be used simultaneously to achieve positive, lasting results.2

 There are many different types of addiction treatment programs for people who are struggling with alcohol use disorder (AUD) or drug addiction.
 These are some of the most common types of treatment for addiction:

 - Medical detox: Medical detox is designed to clear all the drugs from the addicted person’s body.
 Medical and clinical professionals make the process more comfortable by treating physical and emotional symptoms of drug withdrawal.
 Individual therapy during detox also helps prepare the client for ongoing treatment in rehab.